pfeerick/edgetx/EdgeTX-Installation-Guide.md

 _Unfortunately, it is not possible to copy over the setup for your widgets from OpenTX at the moment.
 They will have to be set up again manually in EdgeTX._

 ## Installing the EdgeTX Flasher
-1. Download the EdgeTX firmware flasher utility from the following link:  https://github.com/EdgeTX/flasher/releases
+1. Download the latest EdgeTX firmware flasher utility from the following link:  https://github.com/EdgeTX/flasher/releases
 2. Click the arrow to the left side of “Assets” to expand the menu.
 3. Click on the correct executable file based on your operating system (Linux, Mac, Windows) to download the file.
 4. Depending on your web browser, you may get a warning that the file type may be dangerous.
 If this occurs, select the option to save/keep the file anyways (This warning is normal when downloading executable files).